Trump: Timing of threat from Soleimani 'doesn't really matter'

 Democrats and a few Republicans in Congress have said they have not been given adequate, detailed briefings.

-Some have also argued that the U.S. Constitution gives Congress, not the president, the authority to declare war, and called for the Senate and House of Representatives to act to take that authority back from the White House.
+They also argue that the U.S. Constitution gives Congress, not the president, the authority to declare war, and called for the Senate and House of Representatives to act to take that authority back from the White House.

-Reflecting deep divisions in Washington over Trump’s Iran policy, the House voted nearly along party lines last week to pass a war powers resolution that would force the president to seek congressional approval for further military action against Iran.
+The House voted nearly along party lines last week to pass a war powers resolution that would force the president to seek congressional approval for further military action against Iran.

-Three Republicans backed the resolution and eight Democrats - who control a majority in the House - voted against it.

-A companion measure has been introduced in the Senate, and McConnell said he expected debate on it to start “very soon.”
+A companion measure has been introduced in the Senate.
+McConnell said he expected debate on it to start “very soon” and pledged to strongly oppose it.

 Last week Trump posited in an interview that Iran had been poised to attack four American embassies before Soleimani was killed in a U.S. drone strike on Jan.
 3. But on Sunday U.S. Defense Secretary Mark Esper said he did not see specific evidence that Iran was planning an attack.